hphelion/documentation/commercial/GA1/commerical.flexible-control-pane-overview.md

 - The Flexible Control Plane is not supported for production use.
 - Backup and Restore of a FCP Cloud is not supported.
-- Virtual Storage Appliance Adaptive Optimization (VSA-AO) is not supported
+- Virtual Storage Appliance Adaptive Optimization (VSA-AO) is not supported.

 ##Deployment Architecture {#deploy}
 Currently, the Flexible Control Plane requires deployment on three KVM hosts.